miguelarbesu/nmr_tr2D/README.md

 ## How-to

 All C-shell scripts can be run individually, and accept **three positional arguments**:

 `script.com /path_to_expdir first_exp last_exp`

 0. Clone or download this repository.
 1. Create a /data folder and put/link your experiment directory(ies) in it.
 You \
 can use `get_explist.sh` to inspect the `title` files of all spectra in the folder(s).
 Note that this is a Bash script.
-2. Adjust the size of the time step (in minutes) in the `conversion.com`
+2. Adjust the size of the time step (in minutes) in the `conversion.com` script.
 3. Run `all.com` for batch conversion, processing, and peak picking.
-Tune processing - e.g. phasing, window functions, etc. - as needed using `nmrDraw`.
+4. Tune processing as needed by modifying `processing.com` and using `nmrDraw` for inspecting results - e.g. phasing, window functions, etc .
-It is recommended to perform this step selecting ~5 slices
+It is recommended to perform this step selecting ~5 slices.
-4. Use `nmrDraw` to curate your peak list of interest (clean up noise, add overlapping or newly appearing peaks) and save it in `data/your_experiment/master.tab`.
+5. Use `nmrDraw` to curate your peak list of interest (clean up noise, add overlapping or newly appearing peaks) and save it in `data/your_experiment/master.tab`.
 The series of processed spectra and the difference slices can help you.
-5. Run `series.com` to track the intensities at the positions of the peaks defined in your `master.tab`.
+6. Run `series.com` to track the intensities at the positions of the peaks defined in your `master.tab`.
 Results will be saved under the `tab` folder.

 Four folders are created in total: